joshuacc/prose-for-programmers/manuscript/process.md

 The hierarchy conveys the big picture while also supporting scanning through subtopics.

-At the other end of the spectrum, narrative is particularly effective at pursading people by engaging our natural sense of empathy.
+At the other end of the spectrum, narrative is particularly effective at persuading people by engaging our natural sense of empathy.
 Telling a child that "Lying is a bad idea," is less likely to change their behavior than hearing _The Boy Who Cried Wolf_.
 For an example closer to our industry, consider _The Phoenix Project_: it vividly illustrates the problems of bureacratic IT departments